-Even though I believed I was helping my students far more than than I was before, I still felt there was something missing.
+Even then, though I believed I was helping my students far more than than I was before, I still felt there was something missing.
 I knew that because, despite my best efforts, some of my students were being held back by forces that I did not fully comprehend.
 It was as if some forces were at work beyond the realm of what is normally considered in language education.

 So I turned some of my attention to looking at what it is in our experience that enables some to achieve success in life whilst, at the other end of the spectrum, others give up at the first sign of difficulty.
-In turning my attention to matters outside of languages to see what I could make of these factors in other areas, so I explored many diverse ways of seeing the human condition, During this time I spent time looking at everything from Buddhism to the New Thought Movement to NLP.
+In turning my attention to matters outside of languages to see what I could make of these factors in other areas, I explored many diverse ways of seeing the human condition, During this time I spent time looking into many areas, including Buddhism, the New Thought Movement and NLP.

-I came to new understandings and refined some of my earlier ones about human nature, human endeavour and success that I have integrated into what I do to provide what I can for my students so they can achieve what they want.
+I came to new understandings and refined some of my earlier ones about human nature, human endeavour and success.
+These I have integrated into what I do to provide what I can for my students so they can achieve what they desire.

-On this website I am putting together a range of insights into language learning that can help language learners improve the way they go about learning languages.
+On this website I have put together a range of insights into language learning that can help language learners improve the way they go about learning languages.
 The result of this can include everything from becoming more confident in their use of the language, to enjoying the process more to improving every aspect of language skills.
 These will be added to on a regular basis.

 Along with this input, that can take your language learning to new heights if you learn to employ them, I will also be bringing you interviews with experts, tools and approaches that will also assist you to transform your learning.
 By following the posts, articles, podcasts and videos, depending on where you are at on your journey to achieve mastery in another language, you may: